SingularityDigitalTechnologies/slate/source/index.html.md

 Here you will see examples on how to use our API using cURL.

-It is highly recomended to use the CLI (singularity-cli) to create and manage your workloads.
+It is highly recomended you use the CLI (singularity-cli) to create and manage your workloads.

 The documentation for our CLI can be found here: <cli_docs>